What is a centrifuge?

 Centrifuges are common laboratory devices that separate components of a liquid sample based on density by spinning the sample at high speed.
 As the centrifuge spins, it generates a strong centrifugal force.
 This force pushes denser particles to the bottom or sides of the container, while lighter particles remain closer to the center.
 While this process seems straightforward, different types of centrifugation provide different results.

 There are a lot of reasons why you may need to use this process, but it may not be clear which type of centrifuge is best for the job.
-That’s why the rest of this article will focus on clarifying the answer to that question.
+That’s why in this article we will focus on clarifying the answer to that question.

 Part |